domu904/katanspec/README.md

 - from the command line run: `gem install nokogiri`

 This will install an xml manipulation library used to mainpulate project and solution files

-- from the command line run: `ppm install ack`

-This will install ack, a powerful perl based text search tool

 - download [pathogen](https://github.com/tpope/vim-pathogen) as a zip, then extract the files and copy the autoload folder to `C:\Program Files (x86)\vim\vim73`